MetOffice/lfric-baf/README.md

   Installation of PSyclone and fparser is described below, you need at least PSyclone 3.0 and fparser 0.2, older versions will result in build failures.

-For the documentation, you need to additionally install:
+For the documentation in html format, you need to additionally install:
 - sphinx
-- sphinx_design (??)
+- sphinx-rtd-theme
-- sphinx-autodoc-typehints (??)
+- sphinx-autodoc-typehints
-- autoapi (??)
+- autoapi

 The build scripts support current LFRic trunk.
 Depending on LFRic version,